Sumichaaan19/vibedot/README.md

 ### 🖥️ Terminal & Launchers
 - **Kitty** – A fast, GPU-accelerated terminal emulator with extensive customization options.
 - **Neofetch** – A command-line tool that displays system information alongside a logo.
-- **Neofetch-Themes** – A collection of custom themes for Neofetch to enhance its output.
 - **Rofi** – A versatile application launcher, window switcher, and dmenu replacement.

 ### 🌟 Wallpapers & Lock Screen
-- **Wal (pywal)** – Generates a colorscheme dynamically based on a selected wallpaper.
-- **Wall** – Manages and sets wallpapers for a personalized desktop look.
 - **Wlogout** – A customizable logout menu designed for Wayland environments like Hyprland.

 ### 📊 Status Bar